 About Speaker John Hockenberry

-Four-time Emmy and Peabody Award winner John Hockenberry has broad experience as a journalist and commentator for more than three decades.
-He has reported from all over the world, in virtually every medium, having anchored programs for network, cable, and radio and reported for magazines, newspapers, and online media.
+Three-time Peabody Award winner, four-time Emmy winner and "Dateline NBC" correspondent, John Hockenberry has broad experience as a journalist and commentator for more than two decades.
+He is the anchor of the new public radio morning show The Takeaway on WNYC and PRI.
+He has reported from all over the world, in virtually every medium, having anchored programs for network, cable and radio.

 He and his wife Alison, also an Emmy and Peabody winner, have five children and live in Brooklyn, NY.